Craig W. Pilant, Ph.D.Rank:

 M.S.
 Ed., M.B.A., Ph.D., Fordham University Current Status:

-As of the 2013-2014 academic year, Dr. Craig Pilant is Co-Chairperson of the County College of Morris General Education Committee, as well as the chairperson of the American Studies Working Group.
+As of 2015, Dr. Craig Pilant is Co-Chairperson of the County College of Morris General Education Committee, as well as the chair of the both the American Studies Working Group, as well as the Legal Studies Working Group.
 This is in addition to his current teaching load, focusing on European history – especially the Ancient World and the Middle Ages.
 Prof. Pilant divides his course teaching between face-to-face and online teaching.

 A native of San Francisco, Professor Pilant received his bachelor’s degree (political science – major – and philosophy – minor) at Loyola University of Chicago, and subsequently attended both the University of Illinois where he obtained his Master’s in Medieval and English Reformation history, and did studies at the University of Notre Dame and at the Rome Center of Loyola University.